COFREND/ONDE-format/File format.md

 **Grid origin**

-The origin and the orientation of the grid are provided in (x,y) coordinates in the case of a plane specimen, in (x, theta) coordinates in the case of a cylinder specimen.
+The origin and the orientation of the grid (Dx,Dy,alpha) are provided in (x,y) coordinates in the case of a plane specimen, in (x, theta) coordinates in the case of a cylinder specimen, theta being the radial direction on the unfolded surface.
 They are expressed as a 2D transform from the surface component frame in UV_GRID_FRAME.
 For cylindrical components, it is necessary to specify if the inner or the outer surface is concerned, which is achieved by setting GRID_CYLINDER_DEFINITION to INNER or OUTER.